beansmeanscoffee/beans-means-coffee/_posts/2017-05-12-whsmith-coffee-house.md

 Our order consisted of 2 caffe lattes.
 Well, I say *caffe* lattes.
 There was milk in it, so it at least met half that description.

 The *caffe* part was distinctly ashen.
-Like I imagine the stone of Pompei would taste like if you ground it into a powder and decided to put it through a coffee machine.
+Like I imagine the stone of Pompei would taste, if you ground it into a powder and decided to put it through a coffee machine.

 Bad does not cover it, but on the plus side, for an airport, even the large cup sizes we boldly (stupidly) opted for were reasonably priced at *just* £2.75.
 Who knew you could buy so much unhappiness for so little?